danish778866/CS744-Assignment1/README.md

       * `Task 1`: Write a Scala/Python/Java Spark application that implements the PageRank algorithm.
       * `Task 2`: Add appropriate custom RDD partitioning and see what changes.
       * `Task 3`: Persist the appropriate RDD as in-memory objects and see what changes.
       * `Task 4`: Kill a Worker process and see the changes.
-You should trigger the failure to a desired worker VM when the application reaches 50% of its lifetime:
+You should trigger the failure to a desired worker VM when the application reaches 50% of its lifetime.

 ## Organization
 The organization of this repository is as follows: